 Essential reading: A round-up of the best smart scales on the market

 Naturally, muscle will gradually become more and more functionally limited.
 This reduction also increases the risk for associated problems such as adult-onset diabetes, hypercholesterolemia, and hypertension, as well as cardiovascular disease.
 So keeping yourself in top form will not only make you look good, but it is good for your health as well.
+The attention we devote to building and maintaining muscles today will make a significant difference 20, 30 or 40 years down the road when it comes to carrying out even basic actions such as walking and bending.

-While you obviously cannot stop the aging of muscles (not yet at least), there are steps you can take early on to keep your muscle quality up.
+While you obviously cannot stop the aging of muscles (not yet at least…), there are steps you can take early on to keep your muscle quality up.

 - Create a mix of physical activity that comprises weight-bearing activities, cardiovascular fitness, and balance and flexibility training.